 Esenyurt

-Another location that is not high on tourists’ radar, but just in case it comes up in your searches, it’s another place to avoid.
-It can be quiet during the day, but it’s a top spot for street fights and drug deals.
+It’s another location not high on tourists’ radar, but just in case it comes up in your searches, it’s another place to avoid.
+It can be quiet during the day, but it is a top spot for street fights and drug deals.

 Gaziosmanpaşa